-For Salt clients, use state channels.
+Uyuni manages both central and local configuration channels and files.
+Central configuration management allows you to deploy configuration files to multiple systems, by using state channels.
 When you create a state channel, you can create or upload custom Salt states.
-For more information about custom Salt states, see Specialized-guides > Salt.
+For more information about custom states, see Specialized-guides > Salt.

 Click the name of the configuration channel to see the details page for that channel.
 If you click the number of files in the channel, you are taken to the List/Remove Files page of that channel.
-If you click the number of systems subscribed to the configuration channel, you are taken to the Configuration Channel Details > Systems > Subscribed Systems page for that channel.
+If you click the number of systems subscribed to the configuration channel, you are taken to the ConfigurationChannel Details > Systems > Subscribed Systems page for that channel.